samthiriot/knime-shapefiles-as-WKT/docs/index.md

-# Spatial data as WKT nodes for KNIME
+# Spatial Processing Nodes for KNIME

-The "Spatial data as WKT" collection of nodes propose to read and write spatial data from various formats, and provide basic transformation, filtering and visualization features.
+The "Spatial Processing Nodes" collection of nodes propose to read and write spatial data from various formats, and provide basic transformation, filtering and visualization features.

 ![Screenshot of the spatial nodes](capture_main.png)